gebn/Brush/README.md

 }
 ```

 N.B.
-For authentication reasons, only pastes retrieved from an account can be deleted.
+For reasons of authentication, only pastes retrieved from an account can be deleted.
 If you attempt to delete a paste obtained via other means (e.g. a trending paste), Brush will detect this and throw a `ValidationException`, as Pastebin would simply reject the request.
+Brush will always try to warn you of errors before bothering Pastebin.

 ### Retrieve trending pastes